Skip navigation

 Description

-In addition to having problems with producing speech (expressive language), people with FOXP2-related speech and language disorder may have difficulty with understanding speech (receptive language).
-Some also have trouble with other language-related skills, such as reading, writing, spelling, and grammar.
-In some affected individuals, problems with speech and language are the only features of the condition.
-Others also have delayed development in other areas, including motor skills such as walking and tying shoelaces, and autism spectrum disorders, which are conditions characterized by impaired communication and social interaction.
+In addition to having problems with producing speech (expressive language), people with FOXP2-related speech and language disorder may have difficulty understanding speech (receptive language).
+Some affected individuals also have trouble with other language-related skills, such as reading, spelling, and grammar.

 Frequency

-FOXP2-related speech and language disorder appears to be a relatively uncommon cause of problems with speech and language development.
-The total prevalence of apraxia is estimated to be 1 to 2 in 1,000 people, and it is likely that FOXP2-related speech and language disorder accounts for only a small portion of cases.
+FOXP2-related speech and language disorder is a rare disorder, although its exact prevalence is unknown.
+CAS affects approximately 1 to 2 in 1,000 people, but it is thought that FOXP2-related speech and language disorder accounts for only a small portion of these cases.

 Causes